manuel-uberti/filmsinwords/_posts/2019-12-19-connection.md

 However, this is a cynicism that does not need to be shouted at the viewer.
 Most of *Carol* takes place between silent reactions.
-Therese acknowledges the world around her with feeble tilts of her head, slight changes on her face, hardly using words to express what she is feeling.
+Therese acknowledges the world around her with feeble tilts of her head, slight changes on her face, hardly using words to express what she feels.
 Her personality seems contained in her gestures.
 Haynes does not seem interested in a silent film performance, though.
 He is simply trying to make sense of a world where love has to be feared and needs to be hidden away.
 It’s a world of little words spoken freely.
 Even Carol, with her strong personality and her commanding wisdom, does not really know what to say to Therese much of the time if not through her body.
 Maybe she is afraid to lose her, but she also knows the consequences of her desire.
 The two women do not perceive their relationship as something inherently wrong, because there is nothing wrong with love, but at the same time everyone blames them for what they are doing.
 Love is there from the beginning, but Therese battles to accept it, because the conventions of imposed masculinity are always in her way.
 Carol and Therese want, but they cannot.
 They only can if they abandon everything and live among themselves.

 *Carol* explores the discovery of love and the progress of the relationship through senses.
 The viewer feels the surfaces as if touching them, not because